khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-contributing.md

 #### Description format rules

-- Start each line with a hyphen (-)
+- Start each line with a hyphen `-`.
-- Begin with one of these verbs: "Adds", "Enhances", "Changes", "Removes", "Fixes", or "Deprecates"
+- Begin with one of these verbs: "Adds", "Enhances", "Changes", "Removes", "Fixes", or "Deprecates".
-- Be clear and concise
+- Be clear and concise.

 #### Examples